Why Mold Keeps Coming Back After Cleaning

 Many homeowners assume mold is gone once visible staining disappears.
 However, mold may remain hidden inside materials even when surfaces appear clean.

-Visual cleaning alone rarely solves recurring mold problems.
+Visual cleaning alone rarely solves recurring mold problems if the material behind the surface is still damp or contaminated.

 Ignoring Humidity Levels